-The question of whether or not a false statement is made in a "matter within the jurisdiction" of a federal branch of the United States is one of fact.
+The question of whether a false statement is made in a "matter within the jurisdiction" of a federal branch of the United States is one of fact.
 See, e.g., United States v.
 Taylor, 582 F.3d 558, 562 (5th Cir.
 2009).
 Under certain circumstances, a false statement to a state, local, or even private agency can comprise a violation of 18 U.S.C. § 1001.
 In Taylor, the court held that the defendant, who made a false statement to the Mississippi Development Authority ("MDA") on an application, made a false statement to a federal agency within the meaning of 18 U.S.C. § 1001 because the federal Housing and Urban Development agency oversaw MDA's affairs and provided some of its funding.
 Taylor, 582 F.3d at 562.
 In United States v.
 Smith, the court reaffirmed the expansive approach taken in Taylor relative to whether a false statement is within the jurisdiction of a federal agency, finding the requirement established notwithstanding that the federal agency in question "had no direct authority over disbursement of the funds and no power to punish individuals making fraudulent claims."
 Smith, 519 F. App'x 853, 857-58 (5th Cir.
 2013) ("We recognized in Taylor that a false statement may fall 'within the jurisdiction of a federal agency' if it has the potential to 'contravene the intent' of an agency program.").
 The Smith court further emphasized and explained its rejection of the more narrow approach reportedly taken by the Ninth and Sixth Circuits, while also noting the Eleventh Circuit's similar rejection.
 Id. at 857 n.
 2 and n.
 3.

 The definition of materiality is from United States v.
 Gaudin, 115 S. Ct.
 2310, 2313 (1995).
-Further, "[a]ctual influence or reliance by a government agency is not required.
-The statement may still be material 'even if it is ignored or never read by the agency receiving the misstatement.'"
+Additionally, "[a]ctual influence or reliance by a government agency is not required.
+The statement may still be material 'even if it is ignored or never read by the agency receiving the misstatement."
 Puente, 982 F.2d at 159 (quoting United States v.
 Swaim, 757 F.2d 1530, 1534 (5th Cir.
 1985)); see United States v.
+Brown, 898 F.3d 636, 643 (5th Cir.
+2018); United States v.
 Richardson, 676 F.3d 491, 505 (5th Cir.
 2012).
+Moreover, a statement is material if it has a natural tendency to influence the decisions of the government agency but "need not have a natural tendency to influence an 'official decision' of the government agency to be material."
+See United States v.
+Tantillo, 686 F. App'x 257, 262 (5th Cir.
+2017).

-A defendant need not personally make the false statement, it is sufficient that he intentionally caused the false statement to be made.
+A defendant need not personally make the false statement; it is sufficient that he or she intentionally caused the false statement to be made.
 See United States v.
 Elashyi, 554 F.3d 480, 497 (5th Cir.
-2008) (holding that there was sufficient evidence that defendant had either signed the required Shipper Export Declaration with the Commerce Department or had the freight forwarder sign them on his behalf using false values defendant provided and intended to be used).
+2008) (holding that there was sufficient evidence that defendant had either signed the required Shipper Export Declaration with the Commerce Department or had the freight forwarder sign it on his behalf using false values defendant provided and intended to be used).